 When we designed the Plyhome junior collection, asthma was a factor in the design of our cot and beds.
 My kids are some of the 15% of NZ kids that get it, and one of my children also has a severe dust mite allergy to the point where it can induce anaphylaxis (he carries an EpiPen everywhere he goes).
 Both asthma and dust mites are influences by airflow and humidity.
 It's why we’ve maximised airflow to the mattress (to reduce dampness).
 It’s why we’ve designed the legs so it’s easy to vaccum underneath the bed (reduce dust mites).
 And on the subject of vacuuming, it’s why we made sure that despite being super strong, the furniture could still be moved easily for vacuuming (reduce dust mites).
 It’s also why there are no upholstered surfaces on the frame (reduce dust mites).
 It’s why we’ve selected the finishes that we have (reduce allergens).
 To read more about advice on choosing the best bed option for kids with asthma/allergies - read what Consumer NZ say.

 Ever actually looked at the weight tolerance of kids beds?
 It’s generally not very impressive at all.
-Usually, if you’re over 100kilos you can’t even think about reading bedtime stories.
+Usually, if you’re over 100kg's, you can’t even think about reading bedtime stories.
 Not cool.
 Rips’ engineering background came in very handy for strength tolerances.
 Explains why when we tried to break the bed, we ran out of big blokes to test it at 570kg’s.
 Strength and durability performance were important to use because our furniture is made for actual kids.
 Even if they do think they’re batman.
+It's also made for parents too, because musical beds is a super fun game ;)

 Preschoolers attract stuff.
 Lots of it.
 The rest of their room may be a disaster zone but their bed is easy to keep tidy.
 Either tuck the duvet right in for a streamlined look, or leave it draped over the bed with the top 1/3 folded down, so that the top fold naturally sits where the guardrail starts (this is a great way to show off cool sheets by the way!).
 Either way, it's a styled and contained space.